stephaniecrocker91/for-the-love-of-food/README.md

 * * *

 Create an aesthetically pleasing and easy to navigate open source recipe database.
 The site is in the style of a Food Blog.
 It allows users to create their profile, and upload their own recipes from our recipe template.
 Users can also view and interact with other users recipes: liking, commenting and saving as favourites.
+Their favourites will all be displayed in their favourites page.

 The site will allow for user authentification, and basic CRUD functionality.